sclatch1/recommenderSystems/research-plan.md

 #### Answer

 - users, producer, development team, society and editor
-- Because I want my recommender to promote relevant games, having a overall high user engagement with my platform.
-I care about the user, producer and development team.
+- I care about users, development teams and producer
 - yes, I consider the stakeholders that align with my objectives to be more important.
 So I'm ignoring the societal and editor needs.

 ### Stakeholder Goals